xiuheng-wang/CPD_RCE_release/README.md

-# Riemannian change point Detection on Manifolds with Robust Centroid Estimation
+# Riemannian Change Point Detection on Manifolds with Robust Centroid Estimation

 In this repository you can find the code to reproduce the results of the paper "Riemannian Change Point Detection on Manifolds with Robust Centroid Estimation".